 b.
 Informs the Director, NRR, when the inspection staff has completed inspections of required operational programs.

 c.
-Provides an assessment of the overall operational readiness to load fuel to the Director, NR.
+Provides an assessment of the overall operational readiness to load fuel to the Director, NRR.

 d.
-Makes the decision, with the concurrence of the Director, NRR, to allow a plant to transition
+Makes the decision, with the concurrence of the Director, NRR, to allow a plant to transition from construction to operations oversight.

-05.03 Construction Staff, Region II
+05.03 Division of Construction Oversight (DCO) Staff, Region II

 a.
 Implements the CIP.